Boobs in Arms: Plot

 The Stooges are street peddler greeting card salesmen, inciting the ire of a disgruntled passerby during an accidental altercation.
-Their subsequent encounters lead them to the doorstep of a woman seeking assistance in igniting jealousy within her husband, unknowingly revisiting the same individual they had previously antagonized.
+Their subsequent encounters lead them to the doorstep of a woman seeking help in provoking jealousy within her husband, unknowingly revisiting the same individual they had previously antagonized.
 Confronted once more by the aggrieved husband, the Stooges employ their pugnacious antics to defend themselves before hastily fleeing his wrath.

 Upon entering the army, the Stooges face the ironic twist of having their drill instructor, Sergeant Hugh Dare, be the very man they sought to escape.
 Sgt.
 Dare subjects them to rigorous military drills and bayonet practice, resulting in a cascade of comedic mishaps.
 Sent to the front lines, the Stooges, opting for a nap instead of duty, inadvertently become involved in a mission involving a laughing gas shell.

-During their attempt to maneuver the shell, a series of comical incidents unfold, culminating in an explosion.
-Captured by the enemy and detained with Sgt.
-Dare, who communicates with them in pig Latin, the Stooges, influenced by the laughing gas, engage in a boisterous confrontation.
-The resulting chaos involves violent antics, including accidental injuries to both allies and adversaries.
+After many mishaps during their attempt to fire the projectile from a cannon, the shell explodes at their feet.
+The Stooges are overcome with laughter as they are captured by the enemy and detained with Sgt.
+Dare.
+They remain under the influence ot the laughing gas throughout a boisterous confrontation that includes accidental injuries to both allies and adversaries.

 Emerging triumphant, the Stooges find themselves under fire, narrowly avoiding each shell with laughter and mirth.
 The final shell propels them into the clouds, perpetuating their laughter as they ascend into an ethereal realm.